Natalie Suleyman

 Natalie Suleyman (born Nazlı Süleyman on 6 June 1974) is an Australian politician.
-She is a member of the Australian Labor Party, and is an elected member of the Victorian Legislative Assembly.
+Suleyman is an elected member of the Victorian Legislative Assembly, having served as the Member for St Albans since 2014.

 She holds three Ministerial portfolios in the Victorian Government; Veterans, Youth, and Small Business.

-Her seat in the Victorian Parliament is the safe seat electorate of St Albans.

-She is the first person of Turkish Cypriot origin, as well as the first Muslim woman, to be elected to the Victorian Parliament.
+She is the first person of Turkish origin, as well as the first Muslim woman, to be elected to the Victorian Parliament.